|Survey name||Opinions and Lifestyle Survey (OPN)|

 it meets data needs: the questionnaire is developed with customer consultation and design expertise is applied in the development stages

-it is flexible and responsive, allowing clients questions to be included with less notice when necessary (questions are confirmed approximately one month before data collection)
+it is flexible and responsive, allowing new questions to be included at a fast pace

-it meets clients’ sampling needs: questions can be run for multiple months, with the data combined to increase the sample size
+it meets users’ sampling needs: questions can be run for multiple weeks, with the data combined to increase the sample size for examining small sub-groups of the population

 its questions are straightforward and directed at the majority of the population, however it is also possible to include questions only relevant for sub-samples